Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-A great range of game is drawn to these shores by the waters of the lake.
-Giraffes wander among the acacia, the Lake's large hippo population sleep all day in the shallows.
-Experience a guided walking safari in Crescent Island to observe pelican Kenya and cormorants along the shore.
+A great range of the game is drawn to these shores by the waters of the lake.
+Giraffes wander among the acacia, and the Lake’s large hippo population sleeps all day in the shallows.
+Experience a guided walking safari on Crescent Island to observe pelican Kenya and cormorants along the shore.
 You might get to see buffalo, zebra, giraffe, waterbucks, gazelle, and many others.

-How to reach - from Nairobi by road
+How to reach: 2 hours drive from Nairobi

 Bird watching, with over 400 species of birds